JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Known Issues

-* Acrid M1 animation cancelling is even more broken.
+* Acrid M1 animation cancelling is even more broken than vanilla.
 * Arti flamethrower has a small animation glitch at the start.
 * Custom survivors block sprinting based on button input: as long as Primary, Secondary or Special is held down you won't sprint.